 - The alcohol in mouthwash may cause discomfort.
 A mouthwash free from alcohol may be appropriate in a situation if you suffer from burning mouth syndrome or other oral irritations.

-- It is an antiseptic and antibacterial mouthwash.
+- An antiseptic mouthwash.
 It strengthens and cleans your teeth by reducing bacteria.

 - Children and teens may suffer extreme illness if they accidentally or purposefully consume alcohol-based mouthwash.
 But, alcohol-free antiseptic mouthwash is safe to use and can provide optimal oral health benefits.